 The session, Native American Artifacts in Virginia’s Museums was a discussion of the unique concerns for museums that have Native American artifacts in their collection or possibly on their property, importantly keeping in mind the issues of repatriation in accordance with the Native American Graves Protection and Repatriation Act ( NAGPRA).
 The session centered on museum collections.
 Cherry Hill has only a few arrowheads and several hand tools in its collection.
 While we are careful of these, Cherry Hill also needs to be mindful of undiscovered African American artifacts on our a site.
 In fact, Cherry Hill and the City of Falls Church need to be alert to the possible presence of all the types of the archeological artifacts when building or digging in the area.
 However, as far as we know, the Native Americans who lived in the Falls Church area were nomadic.
 There do not seem to have been permanent residents in the area.

 She explained the concept of “agency,” or the ability to make choices within the limits of a person’s status, race, class, occupation, and location.
 Agency was described as a way to provide a more nuanced understanding of women during various historical periods.
-Balgooy noted that whereas, for example, there is frequent citation of the war efforts of Abigail Adams and Betsy Ross, they actually had more complex lives and hardships.
-Abigail Adams not only made bullets in her oven, but over time rose to influence politics.
+Balgooy noted that whereas, for example, there is a frequent citation of the war efforts of Abigail Adams and Betsy Ross, they actually had more complex lives and hardships.
+Abigail Adams not only made bullets in her oven but over time rose to influence politics.

-Balgooy suggested that in addition to the common themes of war and economic, house museums should also analyze broader aspects of women’s lives at the relevant historical period, e.g., if they had property rights and what technology impacted them.
+Balgooy suggested that in addition to the common themes of war and economics, house museums should also analyze broader aspects of women’s lives in the relevant historical period, e.g., if they had property rights and what technology impacted them.
 Suggested reading: The Women’s Fight: The Civil War’s Battles for Home, Freedom, and Nation by Thavolia Glymph.

-The Focusing Your Interpretive Message session argued that a museum’s mission statement should guide what it wants to say but, just importantly, museums must ask “Why should my audience care about that?”
-Museums should link the two purposes to achieve an emotional response from or connection for its audiences.
+The Focusing Your Interpretive Message session argued that a museum’s mission statement should guide what it wants to say but, just, more importantly, museums must ask “Why should my audience care about that?”
+Museums should link the two purposes to achieve an emotional response from or connection for their audiences.
 This requires determining who its audience(s) is and making the museum’s interpretation relevant to their expectations and interests, provoking emotion or relevance to the visitors’ experiences.
-Honor, danger, shelter, fear, loyalty, persistence are things all people can relate to.
+Honor, danger, shelter, fear, loyalty, and persistence are things all people can relate to.

 For example, a museum blacksmith making a nail has only 10 seconds to attract an audience.
-Giving a physical description of the nail is much less effective in reaching people than noting its importance the nail in keeping a roof over your head in the 1700s.
-Such approach appeals to the broader themes of shelter and security.
+Giving a physical description of the nail is much less effective in reaching people than noting the importance of the nail in keeping a roof over your head in the 1700s.
+Such an approach appeals to the broader themes of shelter and security.

 Some museums offered special tours to acquaint the citizens better with special aspects of or changes to the museum.
-Session attendees also offered a number of creative ideas of increasing community interest and participation, such as using museums storytellers and putting up small exhibits in government building or library or school.
+Session attendees also offered a number of creative ideas for increasing community interest and participation, such as using museum storytellers and putting up small exhibits in a government building or library, or school.
 (Cherry Hill has considered doing special tours of areas not open on regular tours.)
-Maintaining relationships with city councils and local government and gaining support of local businesses were considered very important.
+Maintaining relationships with city councils and local government and gaining support from local businesses were considered very important.

-The representative from the Jamestown-Yorkstown Foundation encouraged museums attending the session, What Do You Want to Say?
-Focusing Your Interpretive Message, to seek the help of scientists, experts in the field and other museums for special partnerships to help museums stand out.
+The representative from the Jamestown-Yorktown Foundation encouraged museums to attend the session, What Do You Want to Say?
+Focusing Your Interpretive Message, to seek the help of scientists, experts in the field, and other museums for special partnerships to help museums stand out.
 The speaker provided several examples of novel activities.

 The Foundation spokesman also encouraged museums to sponsor events that were unrelated to their mission in order to create greater attention.
 For example, they did a Halloween “fright nite” as a team-building exercise and to draw new participants.
 It included photo opportunities and was both popular and financially successful.
 Cherry Hill might try this by having re-enactors dress as ghostly former Cherry Hill inhabitants, providing vignettes in each room of a candlelight house tour.